marklawton/writeups/jumpbox/README.md

 In the video he shows how the exploit works

-after more googling to see what /kube-system/cilium-2vb9h/clilium-agent meant i found a way to print out in yaml
+after more googling to see what /kube-system/cilium-2vb9h/clilium-agent meant I found a way to print out in yaml

 ./kubectl get nodes -o yaml